UKHomeOffice/asl-reporting/whatCanIDo.md

-#What Can I do with ASPEL 2?
+# What Can I do with ASPEL 2?

 ### As an potential user I can request an account

 ### As external administrator I can invite an existing user to join an establishment

+### As an external user I can accept an invitation to join an establishment

-### As an internal user associated with an establishment I can apply for a Project licence (PPL)
+### As an external user associated with an establishment I can apply for a Project licence (PPL)

 ### As an inspector I can review a PPL application and return with comments